wrblynch/network-protocol-analysis/README.md

 After parsing out the data we saved them to CSV files so that we could use MatLab to generate the CDF and PDF of each sets of data.

+---

+### How does the payload size distribution of different applications differ from each other?

+---

+### Explain your observations of the inter-arrival time distribution.

+---